DaveBenham/VenomModules/README.md

 #### MODE Button
 The mode can influence whether a given beat will fire.
 Pressing the square button cycles through the available values, and right clicking provides a menu to directly select any one value.
 - ALL - All beats that meet the random threshold will fire.
 Note that the left most division is fixed at ALL because it cannot be influenced by any other divisions.
 - LIN - Linear mode, meaning that the beat will be blocked if one of the divisions to its left is firing at the same time.
-If all divisions are set to LIN (except the 1st one), then there will never be more than one division playing at a time, the definition of linear drumming.
+If all divisions are set to LIN (disregarding the 1st one of course), then there will never be more than one division playing at a time, the definition of linear drumming.
 - OFF - Offbeat mode, meaning that the beat will be blocked if one of the divisions to the left coincides with this division's beat, regardless whether the left division actually fires or not.
 This is a special case of linear drumming.
 For example, if division 1 is 1/4 note, and division 2 is 1/8 note with OFF mode, then the 1/8 will never fire with the 1/4 beats - it will fire only on the "and" of each beat.
 - --- Global default, meaning the division will inherit the mode that is specified at the global level.